Whitfield Lovell: Early career

-Born October 2, 1959 in the Bronx, New York to Gladys Glover Lovell, an elementary school teacher from South Carolina, and Allister Lovell, a postal clerk and photographer of West Indian descent.
+Born October 2, 1959 in the Bronx, New York to the former Gladys Glover, an elementary school teacher from South Carolina, and Whitfield McAllister "Allister" Lovell, a postal clerk and photographer of Barbadian descent.
 Whitfield Lovell grew up in the Bronx and attended The High School of Music and Art in Manhattan.
 During high school, he also participated in a variety of extracurricular art programs: the Metropolitan Museum of Art High School Program, the Whitney Museum Art Resources Center, the New York State Summer School for the Arts in Fredonia, New York, and the Cooper Union Saturday Program.

 In 1977, Lovell traveled to Spain to study painting and sculpture with Manhattanville College.
 At El Museo del Prado in Madrid, Spain, he decided that he would become a painter.
 Lovell has said:

 Lovell spent a year at Maryland Institute College of Art (MICA), Baltimore in 1977 before traveling in France, Germany, Italy, England, Austria and the Netherlands with the American Institute For Foreign Study in 1978.
 When he returned to New York, he enrolled in the Fine Arts Department of the Parsons School of Design and then The Cooper Union School of Art, from which he graduated in 1981.
 In 1982, Lovell traveled to Egypt, Nigeria, and the Republic of Benin, West Africa.

 In 1985, Lovell attended the Skowhegan School of Painting and Sculpture, where he reconsidered the nature of his own work:

 This practice, using old photographs as inspiration and source material, has stayed with Whitfield to this day.

 In 1986, Lovell stayed with relatives in Barbados, West Indies.
 In 1989, he attended New York University (NYU) Graduate Program in Venice, Italy.
 In 1990, he traveled to Mexico, where he began collecting ex-votos and retablos, which he cited as influences in his work.

 In 1994, Lovell's work was shown as part of the American contingent at the IV Bienal Internacional de Pintura en Cuenca, Ecuador.
 Other American artists exhibiting at this show were Donald Locke, Philemona Williamson, Freddy Rodríguez and Emilio Cruz.